 Setting expectations is an integral part of the project management process, no matter what you’re working on.
 Here’s how to correctly set expectations with your team:

 Explain precisely when each task must be completed and by whom.
 Remind yourself and others along the way that there might still be a few minor changes if circumstances aren’t in your favor, but don’t let anything unexpected throw off your schedule too much!

 If you’ve got several substantial projects simultaneously, break them down so they feel more manageable.
 Decompose complex tasks into subtasks and set realistic deadlines for each one (as well as their corresponding deadlines).

 These will serve as milestones throughout the life cycle of the project.

 Get everyone on the same page

-Be open about changes
+Be open to changes

-A little appreciation can go a long way, especially when you’re working with teams on time-sensitive projects.
+A little appreciation can go a long way, especially when working with teams on time-sensitive projects.
 Including your colleagues in the success of any project is an excellent way to motivate them to continue putting forth their best effort.

 Always acknowledge positive contributions